Gemini Unisex

 You may also submit corrections, which we will review and update as quickly as possible.

-Gemini is a fictional character from the anime and manga series Saint Seiya.
-They are one of the Gold Saints, known for their duality and complex personality traits.
+Gemini is a fictional character from the manga and anime series Saint Seiya.
+They are one of the twelve Gold Saints, known for their duality and complex personality.

 Sibling suggestions